gnikyt/cq/README.md

 Example result:

-    ok      github.com/gnikyt/cq    9.313s coverage: 92.4% of statements
+    ok      github.com/gnikyt/cq    10.484s coverage: 93.6% of statements
     PASS

 \>90% coverage currently, on the important parts.
+Tests are time-based which will be swapped/improved in the future.

 ### Benchmarks